rock-core/rock-and-syskit/source/basics/deployment.html.md

 ## Building the system's action interface {#actions}

 A Syskit application exports functionality to the outside world as _actions_.
-For now, the only thing we'll see about actions is that they have a name, arguments and a lifetime.
+The only thing we will see about actions in this section is that they have a name, arguments and a lifetime.
 They either finish by themselves -- if they have a goal -- or run forever until they are "dropped" by the app's user.